kk-sw/MPD-Bare-Control/README.md

 ### Installation

-1. Download or clone the script:
+1. Download or clone the repository:

 2. Configure script